realworldocaml/book/book/gadts/README.md

 build a more concrete computational machine:

-- The core types are simpler, since they are typically built out of GADT tags that are simple reflections the types of the base combinators.
+- The core types are simpler, since they are typically built out of GADT tags that are just reflections the types of the base combinators.

 - The design is more modular, since your core types don't need to